 On the mobile device, after the app installation completes, open the app and tap Add an Account.

-To complete the sign-in process, Tableau Cloud prompts you to approve the sign in request through the authenticator app on the mobile phone.
+To complete the sign-in process, Tableau Cloud prompts you to approve the request through the authenticator app on the mobile device.
 By accepting the request, you are verifying your identity.
 You are then redirected to your site.

 For example, if using the Salesforce Authenticator verification method, do the following:

-When Tableau Cloud shows you the following prompt, respond to the push notification.
+When Tableau Cloud shows you the following prompt, respond to the push notification on your mobile device.

-- In Salesforce Authenticator, verify the request details are correct.
+In the Salesforce Authenticator app, verify the request details are correct.

 Tap Approve.
 You are redirected to your site.

 To help reduce the risk of a locked-out scenario, we recommend you add Recovery Codes as backup after registering for MFA.
 Recovery codes, to be used in emergency scenarios only, allow you to sign in to Tableau Cloud if you don't have access to your usual MFA verification methods.
 If you add Recovery Codes option, a list of ten one-time use codes are generated for you that you can use to sign in to Tableau Cloud.

 - Because the list of recovery codes are not accessible after you've added the Recover Codes option, immediately copy and store these codes in a safe and secure location so that you can use them in emergency situations.